-It should probably go without saying, but always ensure to give the laptop you’re considering on buying a proper test before purchasing it.
-Most everyday laptops are available for testing at big, brick-and-mortar retail stores such as Apple, Best Buy, and the Microsoft Store, allowing you to fiddle with the trackpad, keyboard, software interface, and other components that substantially differ from model to model.
+If you can, always give the laptop you’re considering a proper test drive before buying.
+Many everyday laptops are available for testing at big, brick-and-mortar stores such as Apple, Best Buy, and the Microsoft Store, allowing you to fiddle with the touchpad, keyboard, software interface, and other components that substantially differ from model to model.

-It’s easy to overlook the importance of features absent from the spec sheet, such as the touchpad’s responsiveness or the visibility of a glossy screen in daylight, so trying your desired laptop within its element guarantees you a better idea of what you’re buying.
-You don’t necessarily have to purchase the laptop in the retail store, but you should at least get some hands-on experience before making a final decision.
+It’s easy to overlook the importance of features absent from the spec sheet, such as the touchpad’s responsiveness or the visibility of a glossy screen in daylight, and there’s just no substitution for getting a real hands-on feel of what it’s like to use.

 Thinking size doesn’t matter